 Library Media Center

-Foothill Christian School features a spacious, bright, inviting library with over 27,000 volumes available for student and staff use.
+Foothill Christian School features a spacious, bright, inviting library with over 25, 000 volumes available for student and staff use.
 The Library and Media Center is a dynamic resource center offering a broad range of materials; reference, fiction, and nonfiction.
 We are also committed to provide materials which support Christian standards and are morally acceptable and God-honoring.
 Studies show that school libraries can contribute to improved student achievement by providing instructional materials aligned to the curriculum.
 When students are able to explore information that is meaningful to them, they not only learn faster but their literacy skills grow rapidly; they are, in essence learning how to learn.
 Our librarian collaborates with the teachers to provide resources and learning opportunities for our students to achieve excellence in every area of their school experience.
-Our goal for the past year has been to build the non-fiction/informational text area of our library in alignment with our STEM focus

 1. To provide resources for students, which enable them to enjoy literature, use information effectively and to be life-long learners and readers in God’s world.